 - Any suggested mitigation

-Response Expectations
+Response expectations

 As a small team, reports are handled as capacity allows.
 Non-binding targets: